-- (1) A general meeting of parishioners may be convened by the minister and wardens. - (2) The Archbishop may direct the minister and wardens to convene a general meeting of parishioners. - (3) A general meeting of parishioners is convened by announcing at not less than 2 services of public worship for each congregation of the parish before the day of the meeting, the date, time and place of the meeting and, in the case of a meeting which is not an annual general meeting of parishioners, the business to be considered at the meeting. - (4) If services of public worship for a congregation are celebrated less frequently than once each week, the announcement may be made at only one such service for that congregation at least 7 days before the general meeting of parishioners. - (5) The minister may give notice of a general meeting of parishioners by such means and at such times as he thinks fit in addition to the notice required to be given under this rule.
+(1) A general meeting of parishioners may be convened by the minister and wardens.

+(2) The Archbishop may direct the minister and wardens to convene a general meeting of parishioners.

+(3) A general meeting of parishioners is convened -

+- (a) by announcement at not less than 2 services of public worship for each congregation of the parish before the day of the meeting, and - (b) if there is a weekly parish bulletin, by notice published in such bulletin, of the date, time and place of the meeting and, in the case of a meeting which is not an annual general meeting of parishioners, the business to be considered at the meeting.

+(4) If services of public worship for a congregation are celebrated less frequently than once each week, the announcement may be made at only one such service for that congregation at least 7 days before the general meeting of parishioners.

+(5) The minister may give notice of a general meeting of parishioners by such means and at such times as he thinks fit in addition to the notice required to be given under this rule.